 So, again, a spreadsheet may be fine for a short period, but you'll want to check out a solution like SaaSOptics to get accurate financials while you're still in the product/market fit stage.

-FYI, private companies will have to follow new Revenue recognition guidelines beginning in 2019.
+FYI, private companies will have to follow current revenue recognition guidelines.

 KPI 3: Renewal Rate (Churn)